algobulls/algobulls_help_site/docs/member/faq.md

 ## 10. My Strategies:

 ### i.
 What are My Strategies?
-The My Strategies page displays a list of all your strategies that you may set as Real Trading (Live Mode) or Virtual Trading (Backtesting/Paper Trading).
+The My Strategies page displays a list of all your strategies that you may set as Live Trading (Live Mode) or Virtual Trading (Backtesting/Paper Trading).
 You can add and manage all the strategies from the My Strategies page.
 [Know more](https://help.algobulls.com/member/my-strategies.html)

 ### ii.
 How to add a strategy from my strategies?
 To add strategy from the My Strategies section, click the Add strategy button and choose from the [Retail](https://app.algobulls.com/marketplace/category/retail), [Premium](https://app.algobulls.com/marketplace/category/premium) and [HNI](https://app.algobulls.com/marketplace/category/hni) marketplace.
 Once you choose your marketplace, select the strategy of your choice and click execute.
 In this way you can add the strategy to your [My Strategies](https://app.algobulls.com/manage-strategies) and Portfolio page.